FeatherCoin/Feathercoin/doc/gitian-building.md

 When you get a colorful screen with a question about the 'LXC directory', just go with the default (`/var/lib/lxc`).

-Then set up LXC and the rest with the following is a complex jumble of settings and workarounds:
+Then set up LXC and the rest with the following, which is a complex jumble of settings and workarounds:

 ```bash
 # the version of lxc-start in Debian 7.4 needs to run as root, so make sure